Militias Test The Civility Of An Arizona Border Town

 He's the unofficial "mayor" of Arivaca, which actually has no local government or police force.
 When Hillary Clinton and Donald Trump were running for president, Buchanan says, "it was so contentious that I decided to run for mayor as a joke, just something to laugh at."
 Thanks to a vigorous ballot-box-stuffing effort at the cafe and local bar, he won.

-As for the militias, Buchanan says, "Most everybody recognizes that we don't want them here.
+As for the militias, Buchanan says: "Most everybody recognizes that we don't want them here.
 We are not friendly to them.
 We're not blatantly unfriendly to them."
 With a sly grin, he adds, "Did I mention they're heavily armed and crazy?"

 In Arivaca, shared institutions and tensions